machinetranslate/machinetranslate.org/events/events.md

 |  |  |  |
 | ---- | ---- | ---- |
 | 16-18 August | MT Summit 1989 | Munich, Germany |

+## Frauds

+### ICMTCS

+The International Conference on Machine Translation and Cognitive Science is a fraudulent event created by [WASET](https://en.wikipedia.org/wiki/World_Academy_of_Science,_Engineering_and_Technology).

+> The publisher has been listed as a "potential, possible, or probable" predatory publisher by Jeffrey Beall and is listed as such by the Max Planck Society and Stop Predatory Journals.

+WASET was registered in Azerbaijan by a family of scammers operating out of Turkey.